ralphcomplido/accounting-app/docs/common-scenarios/scaffolding.md

     ...
 ```

 Note that it's expected that the `DbSet` will use the pluralized version of the entity name.
+If you don't have it set up this way then some of the generated code won't compile without minor edits.

 ## Running the Scaffolder